angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

 gpgpu        up 1-00:00:00      1   idle g01
 ```

-In our case we need to use the `gpgpu` patition, since its nodes have GPU hardware resources available for SLURM to use.
+In our case we need to use the `gpgpu` partition, since its nodes have GPU hardware resources available for SLURM to use.
 We can get more specific information about the `g01` node, which is a member of the `gpgpu`partition:

 ```bash
 [angel@avicenna ~]$ scontrol show node g01